neonfuz/groundseg-nix/readme.md

 ## Caveats

- - uses docker 24, may be incompatible with different versions and or podman+docker-compat (see https://github.com/Native-Planet/GroundSeg/issues/624)
+ - uses docker with docker socket, may be incompatible with podman+docker-compat (see https://github.com/Native-Planet/GroundSeg/issues/624)
  - runs groundseg as root (see https://github.com/Native-Planet/GroundSeg/issues/589)
  - disables firewall (see https://github.com/neonfuz/groundseg-nix/issues/1)